mosspitrobby/Brigit-Tech-Challenge-FrontEnd/README.md

 - Could change CSS colouring to use UI library variables.
 - Redo in composition API.
 - Add animations and better results screen.
-- Could populate form data in api store directly instead of in component.
+- Could populate form data in api store directly instead of in component.'
+- Handle error response from backend better.

 ## Recommended IDE Setup